"Security vs. Interoperability" Arguments: An Analytical Framework: Our Taxonomy

 \subsection{Horizontal and Vertical Interoperation}

-Our distinction between engineering and vetting concerns is closely correlated to distinctions in the relationships of the interoperating products.
+Our taxonomy is closely correlated to distinctions in the relationships of the interoperating products---\emph{horizontal} and \emph{vertical} relationships---corresponding to similar terminology in economics and competition law.

 To highlight this distinction, we define horizontal and vertical interoperation, generally in keeping with the use of these terms in \cite{hor_vert_interop}.
-In a nutshell, by \emph{horizontal interoperation} we mean interoperation between products offered at the same level, whereas \emph{vertical interoperation} is that between a platform or `higher layer'\footnote{We use `layers' in a general sense here, not specifically those from the OSI model, but generally to mean products that run on other products.} product and products that run \emph{on} that platform or higher layer product.
+In a nutshell, by \emph{horizontal interoperation} we mean interoperation between products offered at the same level, i.e., products that run \emph{with} each other, whereas \emph{vertical interoperation} is that between a platform or `higher layer'\footnote{We use `layers' in a general sense, not specifically those from the OSI model, but generally to mean products that run on other products.} product and products that run \emph{on} that platform or higher layer product.

-Horizontal interoperation happens when similar products need to be made interoperable.
+Horizontal interoperation is when similar products need to be made interoperable.
 Messaging is a good example, where previously competing products must collaborate on integrated functionality and security (Case Study \ref{sec:case-studies:messaging}).
-This happens when the products are \emph{substitutable}, a term used in economics to mean two products used for similar purposes that compete for the same user demand.
+This happens when the products are \emph{substitutable}, an economics term meaning two products used for similar purposes that compete for the same user demand \cite{econ_textbook}.

 Vertical interoperation happens between products on different layers.
-Instances of vertical interoperation that arise naturally, as opposed to through regulatory or antitrust enforcement, tend to be between some platform and a \emph{complementary} product.
-Again using economic terminology, we say two products are \emph{complementary} if they are often used together, or, formally, if a price increase of one decreases the demand for the other.
-Apps are a particularly good example, and the success of smartphones is greatly dependent on the wide availability of apps and other complementary products that are developed by third parties.
+Instances of vertical interoperation that arise naturally (as opposed to through regulatory or antitrust enforcement) tend to be between some platform and a \emph{complementary} product.
+Again using economic terminology, we say two products are \emph{complementary} if they are often used together, or, formally, if a price increase of one decreases the demand for the other\cite{econ_textbook}.
+Smartphone apps are a good example, and the success of smartphones is greatly dependent on the wide availability of apps and other complementary products developed by third parties.